subir0071/Euwe-chess-engine/README.md

  - Aspiration windows
  - Move ordering:
     - Hash move
-    - Capture ordering based on MVV/LVA
+    - Capture ordering based on MVV, capture history, and Static Exchange Evaluation (SEE)
     - Killer moves
     - Counter moves
     - History heuristic
+    - Threats by less valuable pieces
  - Pruning:
     - Null move pruning
     - Delta pruning
     - Futility pruning
+    - Late move pruning: the futility margin is reduced based on the move index (causing later moves to be pruned more aggressively), and once enough quiet moves are pruned, all remaining quiet moves are skipped.
+    - Reverse futility pruning
- - Selectivity:
+ - Extensions and reductions:
-    - Late move reduction
+    - Late move reductions
     - Check extensions
+    - 7th rank extensions: extend pawn pushes to rank 2 and 7

 ### Time management

-Euwe uses a primitive time management system that tries to distribute the available time equally over each move.
+Euwe uses a basic time management system that tries to distribute the available time equally over each move.
+It uses a 'soft' and 'hard' time limit.
+The 'soft' time limit is checked each time the depth is increased, and the 'hard' time limit will interrupt the search.

 ### Unsupported UCI features

 Currently the following UCI features are not supported:

- - Restricting the moves to be searched to a subset of the legal moves (`go searchmoves`).
  - Pondering (`go ponder` and `ponderhit`).
  - Searching for a mate in a given number of moves (`go mate`).
  - All of the standardized UCI options except for `Hash`.
 Specifically, the following options are not